 - Local tourist and other taxes

-- Personal welcome meeting and bike handover upon arrival
+- Personal welcome meeting and bike fitting (in case you have booked a rental) upon arrival

 - Bike rental